sheepla/strans/README.md

 You can use GNU Readline-like line editing, scroll back (`Ctrl-N`, `Ctrl-P`) and incremental search (`Ctrl-R`) the execution history.

-Empty inputs are ignored and no translation is performed.
+Empty inputs (just typing `Enter`) are ignored and no translation is performed.

 Typing `Ctrl-D` exits interactive mode and returns you to the shell you were running from.

+The history is kept in the file `strans_history.txt` in the OS temporary directory and can be recalled when executing the command again.

 ```sh
 [you@your-computer]$ strans --repl -s ja -t en